 To see the bill's language, please click on the bill number.

-AB 40: Requires the California Air Resources Board (ARB) to develop a comprehensive strategy to move toward complete electrification of new passenger vehicles sold in the state by 2040.
+AB 40: Requires the California Air Resources Board (ARB) to develop a comprehensive strategy to ensure that the sales of a new passenger vehicles have transitioned to fully zero emissions vehicles by 2040.

-AB 61: Strengthens an existing tool to prevent gun-related tragedies by authorizing school employees, employers and co-workers to petition the courts for a Gun Violence Restraining Order (GVRO), which temporarily takes away someone’s firearm if they pose a danger to themselves or others.
+AB 61: Strengthens an existing tool to prevent gun-related tragedies by authorizing teachers, employers and co-workers to petition the courts for a Gun Violence Restraining Order (GVRO), which temporarily takes away someone’s firearm if they pose a danger to themselves or others.

-AB 68 and 69: Removes more red tape to make it easier for property owners to build Accessory Dwelling Units (ADUs), which are commonly known as “granny flats” and “in-law” units, to help ease the state’s housing crisis.
+AB 68 and 69: Streamlines policies and develops a Building Standards Code to make it easier for property owners to build Accessory Dwelling Units (ADUs), which are commonly known as “granny flats” and “in-law” units, to help ease the state’s housing crisis.

-AB 161: Makes e-receipts the default practice for businesses by 2022, unless customers request a hard copy, to reduce the environmental and public impacts from paper receipts.
+AB 161: Reduces the environmental and health impacts of paper receipts by making e-receipts the default practice for businesses by 2022, unless customers request a hard copy, and requiring paper receipts to be BPA/BPS-free.

 AB 512: Requires every county's mental health plan data reporting to include the following: disparities in access, utilization, and outcomes by race, ethnicity, language, disability status, sexual orientation, gender identity and immigration status - to ensure all get quality care.

-AB 792: Establishes a timeframe for plastic bottle beverage manufacturers to phase-in the use of recycled materials and get to 100% by 2035 in effort to stabilize recycling market.
+AB 792: Establishes a timeframe for plastic bottle beverage manufacturers to phase-in the use of recycled materials and get to 75% recycled content by 2030 in effort to stabilize recycling market.